medizininformatik-initiative/feasibility-deploy/feasibility-triangle/README.md

 The triangle is configured by default to start the following services:

 - FLARE: A Rest Service, which is needed to translate, execute and evaluate a feasibility query on a FHIR Server using FHIR Search
+- TORCH: A Rest Service, which is needed to execute Dataselection and Extraction queries (CRTDLs - clinical-resource-transfer-definition-languge)
 - BLAZE: The FHIR Server which holds the patient data for feasibility queries
 - Keycloak (optional): OpenID Connect provider for authorization used by BLAZE component
   - We recommend using your own keyloak and configuring a blaze realm there